RonIovine/pshell/README.md

 ### UDP/Unix (datagram) clients
 The UDP/Unix based server uses one of the datagram based clients for interactivce access.
-There is a client for access to a single datagram server called `pshell`, and a client for access to multiple datagram based servers called `pshellAggregator'.
+There is a client for access to a single datagram server called `pshell`, and a client for access to multiple datagram based servers called `pshellAggregator`

-Note that there are 2 versions of h datagram based client programs, `pshell/pshellAggregator`, which are compiled C implementations, and `pshell.py/pshellAggregator.py`, which are a Python implementations.
+Note that there are 2 versions of both datagram based client programs, `pshell/pshellAggregator`, which are compiled C implementations, and `pshell.py/pshellAggregator.py`, which are a Python implementations.
 Any of those can interface to any of the [pshellServerDemo](#pshellServerDemo) programs for all 3 languages as well as the [traceFilterDemo](#traceFilterDemo) program